 Due to the increased risk of developing severe medical problems and potential difficulties in receiving adequate care or preventative services, the elderly are among some of our most vulnerable populations.
 A major concern among older communities that contributes to these health-related problems, is the increasing tendency of a slip-and-fall.
-Between 2007 and 2016, the Center for Disease Control (CDC) reported that the fall death rate for older adults increased by 30%.
+Between 2007 and 2016, the Centers for Disease Control (CDC) reported that the fall death rate for older adults increased by 30%.
 This alarming statistic only legitimizes the fear of becoming a fall risk that older adults may have.

 The outcome of a slip-and-fall can be devastating.
 Aside from any immediate injuries and potentially lingering medical conditions, a loss of independence can also develop.
-However, it may help to know that family members, caregivers, doctors, and nurses can work with an older adult to deploy effective fall prevention strategies, and respond appropriately if a fall should occur.
+However, it may help to know that family members, caregivers, doctors, and nurses can work with an older adult to deploy effective fall prevention strategies and respond appropriately if a fall should occur.

-Risk Factors for Falling
+Common Risk Factors for Falls

-A risk factor is something that increases the chances of developing a problem, disease or injury — and there are many factors involved with being a fall risk.
+A risk factor is something that increases the chances of developing a problem, disease, or injury — and there are many factors involved with being a fall risk.
 Identifying these risk factors can significantly minimize the chance of a catastrophe happening.

 There are personal, medical, and external factors that can cause a fall, which can, in turn, lead to further injuries.
 For example, according to the CDC resource mentioned above, 95% of hip fractures are caused by falling, which can complicate mobility and increase the likelihood of an elderly adult falling again.
 In many cases, preventing falls may stop the cycle of further accidents and injuries from happening.

 Whether taken for the medical conditions mentioned above or not, medication can increase the chances of a fall.
 Medications like psychotropics, blood pressure medications, and sleep aids, may come with side effects such as drowsiness, dizziness, blurred vision, and difficulty thinking.
-These effects may impact an older adult’s gait, and may cause them to lose their balance and/or fall.
+These effects may impact an older adult’s gait and may cause them to lose their balance and/or fall.
 Whether it be prescription, over-the-counter, or herbal supplements, the CDC advises that you “review medications with all patients 65 and older,” and notes that “medication management can reduce interactions and side effects that may lead to falls.”

 Additionally, many older adults take several medications for various medical conditions daily and can experience unexpected side effects.
 The Gerontological Society of America reported that “between 1988 and 2010 the median number of prescription medications used among adults aged 65 and older doubled from 2 to 4, and the proportion taking more than or equal to five medications tripled…” Medication, while instrumental in treating some conditions, will need to be closely monitored by family, caregivers, doctors, and nurses to help minimize the risk of an elderly family member or patient falling.
 It should also be noted that alcohol (and/or other drugs) can further endanger an older adult.

 The National Institute on Aging reports that six out of every 10 falls happen at home.
 Making changes to the home – where more than half of all falls happen — can help minimize the fall risk.
-Due to poor lighting, cluttered walkways, dangerous stairways, and slippery floors, an elderly adult may be at risk of falling in the places they spend the most time.
-It is highly recommended that homes for seniors be made fall-proof — directions for which are be detailed below.
+Due to poor lighting, cluttered walkways, dangerous stairways, and slippery floors, elderly adults may be at risk of falling in the places they spend the most time.
+It is highly recommended that homes for seniors be made fall-proof — directions for which are detailed below.

 Hearing and Vision Problems

-Hearing and vision impairment are more prominent in older adults, and can make them less aware of their environment.
+Hearing and vision impairment are more prominent in older adults and can make them less aware of their environment.
 Spatial awareness is essential to an individual’s balance and understanding of their surroundings.
 As a result, those with hearing and vision loss are more at risk of falling, due to not being able to see or hear obstacles in their walking path.
 Those with hearing and vision problems may need a friend, family member, caregiver, or nurse to assist them when taking walks outside or getting around the house.